 How and Why Accessible Coding for All Students

-Coding has become a centre of curriculum initiatives across Canada bringing together team based problem solving, strategizing, logical thinking with technology that is essential in today’s world.
+Coding is more and more a focus of many curriculum initiatives across Canada.
+Where team based problem solving, strategizing, logical thinking meets with technology, coding skills are essential in today’s world.

 At ISTE 2018, Bridges’ Leanne Husk and Susie Blackstien-Adler presented on Coding for All, making coding in schools accessible to students of all abilities.

-We’ve incorporated that experience and other learning and research, including collaborating with OCAD’s Inclusive Design Research Centre into our Coding Kit and our new accompanying Accessible Coding Course.
+We’ve incorporated that experience and other learning and research, including collaborating with OCAD’s Inclusive Design Research Centre into our Coding Kit and our new accompanying Accessible Coding Workshop.

 This work has brought us to the conclusion that students with disabilities can benefit immensely from learning to code opportunities.